AidanWelch/OpenTrafficCamMap/README.md

 JPEG |

 ## Format
 Not only can the stream be encoded in various ways, it can be sent and requested in various way.
-This just like the encoding list is not exhaustive and should be added to.
+This, just like the encoding list, is not exhaustive and should be added to.

 Format | Description
 -------|------------